karmaniverous/metastructure/README.md

 1. On the **Settings > Authentication** tab, enable _Send email OTP for users created from API_ and configure Multi-Factor Authentication.

-1. In the IAM console (_not_ IAM Identity Center!) create Policy `Terraform-Init` and paste in the contents of [`Terraform-Init-IAM-Policy.json`](./iac/start/Terraform-Init-IAM-Policy.json). **Ignore any warnings!
+1. In the IAM console (_not_ IAM Identity Center!) create Policy `Terraform-Init` and paste in the contents of [`Terraform-Init-IAM-Policy.json`](./src/bootstrap/Terraform-Init-IAM-Policy.json). **Ignore any warnings!
 We'll delete this policy at the end of the bootstrapping process.**

-1. In the IAM console new IAM user with `terraform-init` and attach the `Terraform-Init` policy.
+1. In the IAM console create new IAM user with `terraform-init` and attach the `Terraform-Init` policy. **We'll delete this user at the end of the bootstrapping process.**

 1. From the `terraform-init` user page **Security Credentials** tab, create an access key and secret key (choose the _Other_ use case or AWS will hassle you with alternatives).
 Save these in a secure location.